Daredevil (TV series): Integration with Marvel Studios and Born Again

 In June 2020, Cox was contacted by Marvel Studios president Kevin Feige about reprising his role in Marvel Studios' MCU productions, with Feige confirming in December 2021 that Cox would reprise the role for Marvel Studios, first doing so in the film Spider-Man: No Way Home (2021).
 Additionally, D'Onofrio first reprised his role as Kingpin in the Disney+ series Hawkeye (2021).
 At that time, Jessica Henwick, who portrayed Colleen Wing in the Marvel Netflix series, indicated that Cox had known about the opportunity to reprise the role in Marvel Studios productions years prior.

 In March 2022, a Daredevil reboot series was revealed to be in development, with Feige and Chris Gary producing.
 The series was confirmed to be in development for Disney+ in late May, with Matt Corman and Chris Ord attached as head writers and executive producers.
 The series, titled Daredevil: Born Again, was officially announced that July for an 18-episode first season, with Cox and D'Onofrio confirmed to return.
 Cox described Born Again as a "whole new thing" and not a fourth season of the Netflix series.
 In late September 2023, the series underwent a creative overhaul after a few episodes had been filmed to bring it more in line with the Netflix series.
 Corman and Ord were let go as head writers, as were the directors for the remainder of the series, with Dario Scardapane, a writer on The Punisher, hired to serve as showrunner and filmmaking duo Justin Benson and Aaron Moorhead hired to direct the remaining episodes of the first season; a few of the directors from before the creative overhaul retained credit on the first season.
 The series was also split from its announced 18-episode season into two, nine-episode seasons.
 Born Again does not incorporate any of the planned material for the fourth season of Daredevil.
-Bernthal, Woll, Henson, Bethel, and Zurer are also reprising their roles as Frank Castle / Punisher, Karen Page, Foggy Nelson, Benjamin "Dex" Poindexter, and Vanessa Mariana-Fisk in Born Again.
+Bernthal, Woll, Henson, Bethel, and Zurer also reprise their roles as Frank Castle / Punisher, Karen Page, Foggy Nelson, Benjamin "Dex" Poindexter, and Vanessa Fisk in Born Again.
 The first season of Born Again premiered on Disney+ in March 2025.
-Royce Johnson is expected to reprise his role as Brett Mahoney in Born Agains second season.
+In Born Agains second season, which premiered in March 2026, Moore reprises his role as James Wesley, Royce Johnson reprises his role as Brett Mahoney, and Geoffrey Cantor reprises his role as Mitchell Ellison.
+The Hand appears in the film Spider-Man: Brand New Day (2026), while Dawson filmed a scene for Brand New Day reprising her role as Claire Temple that was cut from the final film.
+Yung will reprise her role as Elektra in Born Agains third season, which will premiere in 2027 and be the series' last.